devnich/python-programming/README.md

 ## Workshop Objectives

 1. Make a plot with python\'s base library matplotlib.pyplot
-2. Generate plots from dataframes using pandas and seaborn
+2. Generate plots from DataFrames using pandas and seaborn
 3. Modify graph aesthetics and themes
 4. Save plots to an image file